 (b) is otherwise no longer in force in respect of the area to which the lease relates.

-Note:
+Note for this subsection:

 Though repealed by the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum and Geothermal Energy Resources Act 1967 s.
 134).